Storage

 Earlier, we discussed the possibilities to setup storage.
 Now, let’s see how to configure it!

-By default, the HELM chart creates PersistentVolumeClaims for the data and software using the nfs StorageClass.
+By default, the HELM chart creates PersistentVolumeClaims for the data and software using the standard StorageClass.
 You can configure the storage class and size of the PVCs in the values.yaml file.
 This is not recommended, because it simply uses the default StorageClass and that might not be what you want.
 Look out for a section like this:

 storage:

-class: "nfs"
+class: "standard"

 size: